e2eSolutionArchitect/academy/bootcamp/project-grading-system.md

 ***Solution Benefit*** 10%

-- how it will solve any existing problem
+- How it will solve any existing problem

 ***Execution Plan*** 10%